TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.storagestorageaccounts/enablelargefileshares-public.md

   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/storage/files/storage-files-how-to-create-large-file-share#enable-large-files-shares-on-an-existing-account",
   "description": "Enable the large file share feature on storage account to avoid throttling.", "longDescription": "Standard file shares are limited to 1000 IOPS per share.
 By enabling the large file share feature you can get 10x more IOPS.
-There is no charge to enable large file shares.", "potentialBenefits": "Eliminate throttling and improve the performance of your file shares.", "actions": [
+There is no charge to enable large file shares.
+Enabling large files shares is an irreversible action.
+Large file shares enabled account can’t be converted to re-redundant accounts.", "potentialBenefits": "Eliminate throttling and improve the performance of your file shares.", "actions": [
     {